 Each State incorporates one or more OperationalActivities which specifies behaviors that occur during the execution of the State.
-Associated with the incorporates relation is a Behavior Type attribute.
-A relationship attribute value of "Entry" indicates behavior that is performed upon entry into the State.
-A value of "Exit" indicates behavior that is performed immediately before exiting the State.
-A value of "Integrated (Root)" indicates behavior that is performed once the "Entry" behavior completes and continues until it finishes or the State exits.
+Associated with the incorporates relation are two relationship attributes of type boolean - Entry and Exit.
+If "Entry" is true, this behavior is performed upon entry into the State.
+If "Exit" is true, this behavior is performed immediately before exiting the State.
+Any targets of the incorporates relationship with a Behavior Type of "Integrated (Root)" indicates behavior that is performed once the "Entry" behavior completes and continues until it finishes or the State exits.